Welcome to the Pulse Fitness Centre

 Participate in Our Drop-in Classes

 In-person group fitness and cycling classes are located on the second floor of the Pulse Fitness Centre.
 Access the studios using the Pulse stairs or elevator.
 Advanced registration is not required, so please drop in!
+Group fitness and cycling classes are included in all Pulse memberships.

 Current Class Schedules